jeffreyevans/spatialEco/README.md

 | `insert`                     | Inserts a row or column into a data.frame
 | `insert.values`              | Inserts new values into a vector at specified positions
 | `is.empty`                   | Method, evaluates if vector is empty
-| `is.whole`                   | Method, evaluates if numeric vector is whole or float
+| `is.whole`                   | Depreciated after R release of base::is.whole in 4.1.0
 | `kendall`                    | Kendall tau trend with continuity correction for time-series
 | `kl.divergence`              | Calculates the Kullback-Leibler divergence (relative entropy) between unweighted theoretical component distributions.
 Divergence is calculated as: int[f(x) (log f(x) |log g(x)) dx] for distributions with densities f() and g().
 | `knn`                        | returns ids, rownames and distance of nearest neighbors in two (or single) spatial objects.
 Optional radius distance constraint.
 Added optional covariates (weights)